5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 My guess is the lack of guides is due to the fact that some Layout-ID for a given Codec will most likely work somehow so people don't bother how they are actually created.
 Another factor might be the tremendous effort that goes into creating a proper in-depth guide.
 I think this one took me at least a week.
 Not so much the writing of the text but a) understanding how it all works and b) creating workflows to get the tools running.

+## Use cases
+1. Users who want/need to create a Layout-ID for their Codec from scratch (because a working one doesn't exist yet)
+2. Users who want to modify an existing Layout-ID (like an additional output for a Laptop dock for example).
+This is what I am going to do during the course of this guide
+3. Users who just want to compile a slimmed-down version of AppleALC for the one Layout-ID they are using, can follow [this guide](https://github.com/dreamwhite/ChonkyAppleALC-Build) instead.

 ## Contents
 This guide will cover the following topics: